The Nine Pillars

 Thermal Comfort & Metabolic Load

-Thermal mass, the ability of building materials to store and slowly release heat, is a foundational principle often overlooked in modern construction.
-Materials with high thermal mass (concrete, masonry, rammed earth, water) moderate daily temperature swings by absorbing excess heat during warm periods and releasing it during cool periods.
-Exposed thermal mass in active living areas reduces HVAC duty cycles by 60 to 70%, extends equipment life, and creates thermal stability that improves sleep quality and reduces occupant stress.
+Thermal mass is a foundational principle that modern construction often overlooks.
+Materials like concrete, masonry, rammed earth, and water absorb excess heat during the day and release it at night, smoothing out temperature swings.
+Exposed thermal mass in living areas can reduce HVAC cycling by 60 to 70%, extend equipment life, and create the kind of thermal stability that improves sleep and reduces stress.

-The practical implication is clear: passive design should be the foundation, with active cooling reserved for extreme conditions.
-Architecture itself should regulate temperature through orientation, shading, ventilation, and material selection.
-Insulating Concrete Forms (ICF), which combine a concrete core with foam insulation layers, provide an exceptional complete envelope system that integrates thermal mass with continuous insulation.
+The practical takeaway: passive design should come first, with mechanical cooling reserved for extremes.
+The building itself should regulate temperature through orientation, shading, ventilation, and material choice.
+Insulating Concrete Forms (ICF), which combine a concrete core with foam insulation, are one example of a system that delivers both thermal mass and continuous insulation in a single envelope.

 Energy and Buildings (2024).
 Passive design thermal comfort systematic review. | WELL Building Standard v2.
 Thermal Comfort Concept.